Robert-Zacchigna/Portfolio/Malaria Cell Image Classification/README.md

-<h1 align="center">Predicting Telco Customer Churn</h1>

-<p align="center">This project attempts to predict if a customer will drop a telecommunication
-service and if it's possible to prevent it.</p>
+<h1 align="center">Malaria Cell Image Classification</h1>

+<p align="center">This project aims to identify and classify cell images that are uninfected or infected/parasitized with malaria</p>

 ## View Notebook (using [nbviewer](https://nbviewer.jupyter.org/faq#what-is-nbviewer)):